Diving bell: Closed bell

 The internal space must be large enough for a fully kitted diver and bellman (the stand-by diver responsible for manning the bell while the working diver is locked out) to sit, and for their umbilicals to be stowed neatly on racks, and the hatch to be opened inwards while they are inside.
 Anything bigger will make the bell heavier than it really needs to be, so all equipment that does not need to be inside is mounted outside.
 This includes a framework to support the ancillary equipment and protect the bell from impact and snagging on obstacles, and the emergency gas and power supplies, which are usually racked around the framework.
-The emergency gas supply (EGS) is connected via manifolds to the internal gas panel.
+The emergency gas supply (EGS) is connected to the internal gas panel.
 The part of the framework that keeps the lower hatch off the bottom is called the bell stage.
 It may be removable, which can facilitate connection to a vertical access chamber lock.
 The bell umbilical is connected to the bell via through hull fittings (hull penetrations), which must withstand all operating pressures without leaking.
 The internal gas panel connects to the hull penetrations and the diver's umbilicals.
 The umbilicals will carry main breathing gas supply, a communications cable, a pneumofathometer hose, hot water supply for suit heating, power for helmet mounted lights, and possibly gas reclaim hose and video cable.
 The bell umbilical will usually also carry a power cable for internal and external bell lighting.
 Hydraulic power lines for tools do not have to pass into the interior of the bell as they will never be used there, and tools can also be stored outside.
 There may be an emergency through-water communications system with a battery power supply, and a location transponder working on the international standard 37.5 kHz.
 The bell may also have viewports and a medical lock.

 A closed bell may be fitted with an umbilical cutter, a mechanism which allows the occupants to sever the bell umbilical from inside the sealed and pressurised bell in the event of an umbilical snag that prevents bell recovery.
 The device is typically hydraulically operated using a hand pump inside the bell, and can shear the umbilical at or just above the point where it is fastened to the top of the bell.
 Once cut, the bell can be raised and if the umbilical can then be recovered, it can be reconnected with only a short length lost.
-An external connection known as a hot stab unit which allows an emergency umbilical to be connected to maintain life support in the bell during a rescue operation may be fitted.
+An external connection known as a hot stab unit which allows an emergency umbilical to be connected by a ROV or diver to maintain life support in the bell during a rescue operation may be fitted.
+Hot water, breathing gas, electrical power and communications connections are likely to be provided.